 Informative + actionable + fun = solid user research presentation

-(For a more comprehensive look on presentations that stick with stakeholders, head here)
+➪ Check out this piece for a more comprehensive look on presentations that stick with stakeholders.

 Designing your presentation so it’s informative: